 *Over the coming weeks the International Hot Rod Association will be taking an in-depth look at the parts and the people that make the Summit SuperSeries prize package the greatest prize package in all of motorsports.
 The Summit SuperSeries winners in Top ET, Mod ET and Junior Dragster at the Summit World Finals will each take home an elaborate prize package courtesy of the many great companies that remain dedicated to the grassroots racer.
 Thank you to all of our great sponsors and friends who help make this incredible program possible*

-Abruzzi Transmission & Converter bring championship-winning products to Summit SuperSeries dragster for third year in a row
+Abruzzi Transmission & Converter bring championship-winning products to Summit SuperSeries dragster for fourth consecutive season.

 Two-time IHRA Top Sportsman World Champion Marco Abruzzi and his staff at Abruzzi Racing Transmissions and Converters will again supply the transmission and converter for the Summit SuperSeries dragster.